Siedelwood/QSB/CONTRIBUTING.md

 ## Windows

-The QSB can be developed on any system, though the came using it will only run on Windows.
+The QSB can be developed on any system, though the Game using it, The Settlers RoaE, will only run on Windows.